 After trading as low as $27.56 oil reversed course and headed higher, it is now in a transition phase; moving from a down trending phase to a bottoming phase.
 Oil did not close below $30 on a monthly basis, so the outlook has not changed.
 The current bottom has all the signs of a fake bottom, meaning that it is probably a setup for the early bulls.
 Oil is likely to test its lows once again before a bottom takes hold.
 A bottom could take hold in the month of February.
 Oil, however, cannot close below $30 on a monthly basis, if it does, then the bottoming process could be delayed.
 Market Update Jan 31, 2016

 As expected oil went to trade to new lows before bottoming out.
 Oil should not close below $30.00 on a monthly basis to indicate a tradable bottom is in place.
 In all the charts we are going to post below, you will see that 30.00 represents an important price point and this is why oil should not close below this level on a monthly basis, as former support will turn into resistance.

-We are going to look at oil prices in several time frames, five-month, 1 year and 5 years
+Let’s take a look at oil in the following time lines; five-month, 1 year and 5 years

 We can clearly see on the 5-month chart that oil should not close below 30.00 on a monthly basis.
 In the short time frames, oil is slightly overbought so after a possible test of the 35.00 ranges, oil could drop down test its lows again before trending higher.
 This sudden reversal is a set up to knock the early bulls out and full the bears that the market is going to crash.